williamokano/lox-java-interpreter/README.md

 This is just a study case / compilers/interpreters study, and it's not meant to be production ready nor benchmarked for anything.

-All credits to the author of the website and the Lox language, your work is awesome, easy to follow and very didactic.
+All credits go to the author of the website and the Lox language, your work is awesome, easy to follow and very didactic.
 I wish studying compilers in Uni were that easy in my Uni time.

 ## Running examples